 Each monster you kill gives you a variety of different ingredients that are required to make their corresponding armour.
 For example, if you go ahead and kill a bunch of Great Jagras, you’ll get their corresponding scales which can be turned into the Jagras armour set.

 You’ll want to have a wardrobe of armour at your beck and call in order to go up against a variety of different creatures; after all there’s nothing worse than wearing the wrong outfit on a hunt.
 Higher level gear sometimes requires loot from multiple different monsters, so it’s worth double checking as to what you need in order to make that better gear.
-For some more specific details on the armour you can create, how strong defensively it is, and the materials you need to craft them, head on over to our Monster Hunter: World armour build guide for all the armour sets, no matter if they’re low rank or high rank.
+For some more specific details on the armour you can create, how strong defensively it is, and the materials you need to craft them, head on over to our Monster Hunter: World armour builds guide for all the armour sets, no matter if they’re low rank or high rank.

 How to upgrade armour in Monster Hunter: World